al1Null/surf-compare/README.md

 csgo surf times compare b/w users

-How does it work?
+# How does it work?
-.txt files of both users' data needs to be placed in the raw_data/ folder they need to be formatted accordingly: where the name of each file the the name of player followed by .txt
+.txt files of both users' data needs to be placed in the raw_data/ folder

+### each file needs to be formatted accordingly:
+where the name of the file is the name of player (and file type is a .txt)

+### Example of what the player.txt should look like:
   ```
   surf_4head_csgo, Time: 01:07:13, Rank: 42/74
   surf_ace_fix, Time: 00:44:14, Rank: 39/3759